Nintendo Mini Classics

-Nintendo Mini Classics are a series of small LCD games licensed by Nintendo since 1998.
+Nintendo Mini Classics are a series of small LCD games licensed by Nintendo in 1998.
 Most games in the series are reissues of Game & Watch titles, but the series does include titles that were not from the original Game & Watch line, like Spider-Man, Carrera and Yu-Gi-Oh!.

 Design

-Each Mini Classics unit is designed to look like a small Game Boy.
+Each Mini Classics unit is designed to resemble a miniaturized Game Boy.
 Units typically have a D-pad and three buttons.
 A large action button is also used for setting the alarm, and two smaller buttons typically marked "Game A" and "Game B" but could also serve different functions depending on the game.
 A keychain is attached to the top left-hand corner but could be removed.
 Most units also had a stand on the back.
 Some games, however, do not have a stand, especially the Dual-screen releases such as Oil Panic and Donkey Kong.
 Similar to the Game and Watch, the Nintendo Mini Classics units have alarm clock features.
-Each unit is powered by two 11.6x4.2 mm batteries (AG13/Button Cell/LR44/L1154/386/301/186), which are packaged with the Nintendo Mini Classic.
+Each unit is powered by two 11.6x4.2 mm button cell batteries (AG13/LR44/L1154/386/301/186), which are packaged with the Nintendo Mini Classic.